If your proposal is admissible and eligible, it arrives to independent experts to evaluate it on its scientific merits.

 - draws up a list of proposals for possible funding from that list.
 The number of proposals in the list depends on the available budget.

-Each page of topic conditions of a call on the Participant Portal gives approximate timelines when coordinators will receive information on the outcome of the evaluation.
+Each page of topic conditions of a call on the Funding & Tenders Portal gives approximate timelines when coordinators will receive information on the outcome of the evaluation.

 If the available budget is too small to fund all proposals that reached the qualifying score in the evaluation round, some proposals may be put on a reserve list – of proposals that may be offered funding if a higher-scoring project does not go ahead or additional funds become available.